 Understanding carb-heavy foods

-- Grains: Including bread, pasta, oatmeal, certain noodles, crackers, cereals, rice, and quinoa.
+- Grains: Bread, pasta, oatmeal, certain types of noodle, crackers, cereals, rice, and quinoa.

-- Fruits: Including apples, bananas, berries, mangoes, melons, oranges, and grapefruits.
+- Fruits: Apples, bananas, berries, mangoes, melons, oranges, and grapefruits

-- Legumes: Beans (including dried), lentils, and peas.
+- Legumes: Beans, including the dried variety, lentils, and peas.

-- Snacks: Cakes, cookies, candy, and other sweet dessert-type foods.
+- Snacks: Cakes, cookies, candy, and other sweet dessert-type foods are nutritionally weak sources of carbohydrates.

-- Drinks: Juices, soft drinks, sport drinks, and sugary energy drinks.
+- Drinks: Juices, soft drinks, sports drinks, and sugary energy drinks

 - Vegetables: Some vegetables contain more carbohydrates than others.